DongZhaoXiong/Text-to-Cloth-GAN/README.md

 ### Acknowledgement

-Thanks to Reed et al([Generative Adversarial Text-to-Image Synthesis](http://arxiv.org/abs/1605.05396))
+Thank you very much for the study of Reed et al([Generative Adversarial Text-to-Image Synthesis](http://arxiv.org/abs/1605.05396)), which provided good ideas

-Thanks for the code reference(https://github.com/paarthneekhara/text-to-image)
+Thanks a lot for the code reference(https://github.com/paarthneekhara/text-to-image)

-Thanks to the Deepfashion dataset for providing clothing images([DeepFashion](https://openaccess.thecvf.com/content_cvpr_2016/html/Liu_DeepFashion_Powering_Robust_CVPR_2016_paper.html))
+Thanks to the DeepFashion([DeepFashion](https://openaccess.thecvf.com/content_cvpr_2016/html/Liu_DeepFashion_Powering_Robust_CVPR_2016_paper.html)) dataset for providing clothing images to advance our labelling work